Amin-MAG/My-Notes/Golang/Hugo.md

 hugo -D
 ```

-You can download various themes and configuret it in `config.toml`
+You can download various themes and configure it in `config.toml`.

 ```env
 ubuntu@ubuntu-g2-small3-sh-1:~/website$ cat config.toml